MumboDiscord/spooncraft-docs/rules.markdown

 ### 5. No Hacking or duplicating

 The use of hacked clients is prohibited.
-This means that it is not permitted to use x-ray hacking (including x-ray tecture packs), aimbot, etc. The use of vanilla bugs is allowed however duplication glitch exploitation is not permitted.
+This means that it is not permitted to use x-ray hacking (including x-ray tecture packs), aimbot, etc. The use of vanilla bugs is allowed however duplication glitchs exploitation (including TNT duplication) is not permitted.

 ### 6. Do not maliciously kill other players